ColinGale/GamBit-Chess-Engine/README.md

 ### ✅ MVV_LVA Move Ordering
 Prioritizes moves that capture high-value pieces with low-value attackers, improving pruning performance.

+### ✅ ZOBRIST HASHING
+Hashes unique positions using a series of random Longs and the XOR operation for fast and efficienct position hashing

 ---

 ## 🧠 Engine Benchmarking